Coaching for

 other ADHD coaches:

-• I have a background in Human Resources with executive and leadership coaching experience in corporate and non-profit organizations
+- I have a background in Human Resources leadership with executive and leadership coaching experience in corporate and non-profit organizations

-• As a late-diagnosed ADHD-er myself, I understand firsthand what it’s like to feel like you are failing at life and not living up to your “potential” without a clue why despite seeming successful and accomplished
+- As a late-identified ADHDer, I understand firsthand what it’s like to feel as though you are “failing at life” and not living up to your “potential” without a clue why despite seeming successful and accomplished

-• I provide you accountability, and support you in the planning process to take action and develop mindsets leading to meaningful change
+- I provide you accountability support through weekly coaching sessions, guiding you through the planning process so you can take action and develop mindsets leading to meaningful change long after coaching concludes

 We’ll make a